Frequently Asked Questions

 Nope.
 Not at all.
 Due dates can fall on any day of the month.
 We don’t even know when your payments are due.

-We cannot promise that LRAP payments will be posted by any particular date.
+We cannot promise that LRAP Awards will be posted by any particular date.
 LRAP participants remain responsible for every aspect of their accounts.

 Sometimes servicers backdate payments to the day they were received.